beteko/tutorials-design-prod-ready-apis/docs/chapters/chapter_4.md

   - with "GET" as method
   - with "/wine/quality" as path
   - under the "Prediction" tag
-  - with the folling description "Estimate the quality of a wine based on several preselected features"
+  - with the following description "Estimate the quality of a wine based on several preselected features"
   - accepts the mandatory following query parameters
     - fixed acidity
       - Nonvolatile, volatile acids of Wine.
 Value should be between 4.6 to 15.9
     - volatile_acidity
-      - The amount of acetic acide in wine.
+      - The amount of acetic acid in wine.
 Value should be between 0.12 to 1.58
     - citric_acid
       - Adds flavors to wine and is found in small quantity.
 Value should be between 0.0 to 1.0
     - residual_sugar